How to Choose Good Mods

 Offense (Sample toons: B2, Gar Saxon, Hera Syndulla)

-- Tanks, or characters with lower base Speed
+- Characters with lower base Speed/li>

 - Characters with Special abilities that offer more impactful debuffs and other effects than a Basic attack